underdarknl/uweb3/README.md

   - A classmethod called loadModules that loads all pagemaker modules inheriting from PageMaker class
   - A XSRF class
     - Generates a xsrf token and creates a cookie if not in place
-    - Validates the xsrf token in a post request if the enable_xsrf flag is set in the config.ini
 - In requests:
   - Self.method attribute
   - self.post.form attribute.
 This is the post request as a dict, includes blank values.
-  - Method called Redirect #Moved from the response class to the request class so cookies that are set before a redirect are actually set.
+  - Method called Redirect #Moved from the response class to the request class so cookies that are set before a redirect are actually persist to the next request.
   - Method called DeleteCookie
-  - A if statement that checks string like cookies and raises an error if the size is equal or bigger than 4096 bytes.
+  - An if statement that checks string like cookies and raises an error if the size is equal or bigger than 4096 bytes.
-  - AddCookie method, edited this and the response class to handle the setting of multiple cookies.
-Previously setting multiple cookies with the       Set-Cookie header would make the last cookie the only cookie.
+  - AddCookie method, now supports multiple calls to Set-Cookie setting all cookies instead of just the last.
 - In pagemaker/decorators:
   - Loggedin decorator that validates if user is loggedin based on cookie with userid
   - Checkxsrf decorator that checks if the incorrect_xsrf_token flag is set
 - In templatepaser:
-  - A function called _TemplateConstructXsrf that generates a hidden input field with the supplied value: {{ xsrf [xsrf_variable]}}
+  - Its possible to register tags to the parser, for example in your _postInit call
+  - Its possible to register 'Just in Time' tags to the parser, which will be evaluated only when needed.
+- In libs/sqltalk, use of PyMysql instead of c mysql functions
-- In libs/sqltalk
+- Connections
-  - So far so good but it might crash on functions that I didn't use yet
+  - All Connections are now all availabe on the self.connections member of the pagemaker, regardless of what type of backend they connect to
+  - Cookies (signed and safe) are available as a connection
+  - Config files (read/write) are available as a connection